 Stress-induced virus flare-ups – most pets are exposed to certain diseases at an early age.
 For example, many cats are exposed to the feline herpesvirus either in utero or in a shelter or multi-cat home, since it is highly contagious.
 Although in this case vaccination doesn’t eliminate the virus, it can keep flare-ups under control.
 This would spare your cat respiratory infections and eye problems from emerging if she gets sick or is stressed.

 Wildlife entering your home – it’s not as uncommon as you might think!
 Bats can find their way inside through tiny holes or cracks, and even raccoons have been known to come indoors through pet doors, in search of food (both of these animals can carry rabies and other diseases).
 Don’t assume that keeping your pet indoors keeps her completely protected.

 YOU – Your family can also accidentally infect your pets by stepping in an infected area and bringing germs inside on the soles of your shoes!
 All it takes is someone walking across the living room carpet and having your pet licking or rolling in the same area to spread infection.

 It’s the law – in New Jersey, rabies vaccines are required for all cats and dogs, even those living indoors.
-These vaccines protect your pet from fatal disease and you from heartbreak and loss.
-If your unvaccinated pet bites someone, the law could mandate that they be euthanized.
-The alternative could be a strict quarantine, at your expense, to make sure that your pet is rabies free.
+These vaccines protect your pet from a fatal disease and you from heartbreak and loss.
+If your unvaccinated pet bites someone, the law could mandate that they are euthanized.
+The alternative could be a strict quarantine, at your expense, to make sure that your pet is rabies-free.
 Since rabies is communicable to humans, the safest route is vaccination.